 MW: I feel the negative portrayal of women in Hindu society by the media is very unfair and is part of that agenda to break the strong family system that I mentioned earlier.
 Hindus easily buy into a feeling of guilt, of being worse than other people.
 This is simply not true.
-Recently I read that President Obama said the world looks to the US for ideas.
+I once read that President Obama said the world looks to USA for ideas.
 It should look to the Indian tradition instead.
 While the freedom for women is too directionless in the west and is too restricted in Muslim countries, India has the golden mean.
 It has the best ideas for a harmonious living together.

 AS: What advice would you give to young Hindus who wish to preserve and propagate Hindu Dharma in and outside of India?